Sidemm/guitar-hero-space/README.md

 # guitar-hero-space

-It is a Guitar Hero like game, aiming to associate the actions the player takes during gameplay with the background music.
+It is a Guitar Hero like game developed by me and Ali Özkaya, aiming to associate the actions the player takes during gameplay with the background music.